FREQUENTLY ASKED QUESTIONS

 As you are researching different therapists, pay close attention to how you feel as you explore their website, and in any communication with them.
 Ask yourself: "Can I see myself opening up with this person?
 Do I feel safe?
 Comfortable?
 Does it seem like they get me?"

-You and I will probably be a good fit if you are seeking to be understood from a strengths-based perspective rather than through the lens of diagnosis & pathology.
+You and I will probably be a good fit if you are seeking to be understood from a strengths-based perspective.
 I bring a genuine curiosity to each session rather than imposing my beliefs or making assumptions about you.

 If you would be interested in hearing more about my approach as a therapist and sharing about what you've been struggling with, email me at email@example.com.
 I would be happy to get you scheduled for a (free) 10-15 minute consultation call.